About Me and the Blog

 If you want to learn more about me, here is a brief story on how I ended up in Mexico.

-I came to Mexico for the first time in 2003 approximately, I went on a vacation backpacking in the Yucatan Peninsula and Chiapas.
+I came to Mexico for the first time in 2003.
+I went on a vacation backpacking in the Yucatan Peninsula and Chiapas.
 It was completely different from what you are seeing now, less developed and with very few tourists.
-I was visiting Palenque in Chiapas with only other 3 people.
+I was visiting Palenque in Chiapas with only three other people.
 Nobody else was there.
 It was surreal.

-I fell in love with Mexico and asked the tour company I was working for in Italy, to send me here and work.
-And they accepted it.
-I was sent in Playa del Carmen to work as a tour rep welcoming Italian tourists.
+I fell in love with Mexico and asked the tour company I was working for in Italy to send me here to work.
+They accepted my request.
+I was sent to Playa del Carmen to work as a tour rep welcoming Italian tourists.

-I left after 5 months due to the company’s decision to send me to other countries.
-And so I traveled to and worked in Egypt, Seychelles, Jamaica, Antigua & Barbuda.
-I loved to explore those incredible exotic places but I knew somehow that one day Mexico would have called me back.
+I left after five months due to the company’s decision to send me to other countries.
+I traveled to and worked in Egypt, Seychelles, Jamaica, and Antigua and Barbuda.
+I loved exploring those incredible exotic places, but I knew somehow that one day, Mexico would call me back.

 And that’s what happened in 2010 when I received a job offer from an important travel wholesaler, completely out of the blue.
 I didn’t even know that such a job existed.
 I accepted immediately even if I wasn’t sure whether it was for me, but I loved the idea to go back to Mexico.

-The company was based in Cancun and the job I was supposed to do turned out to be perfect for me.
-In fact, it took me around the Caribbean Islands meeting amazing like-minded people and learning about other destinations and their beautiful hotels.
+The company was based in Cancun, and the job I was supposed to do turned out to be perfect for me.
+In fact, it took me around the Caribbean Islands, where I met amazing, like-minded people and learned about other destinations and their beautiful hotels.

-When I wasn’t traveling for work, I loved my life in Cancun, and being able to look at that bright blue water every time I could escape to the beach was priceless.
-I loved exploring around and getting to know my new “home” better.
+I loved my life in Cancun when I wasn’t traveling for work.
+It was priceless to look at that bright blue water every time I could escape to the beach.
+I also loved exploring around and getting to know my new “home” better.

-After 7 years I needed a change of scenery, careerwise but also I wanted to travel more and more freely.
-So I started to explore other opportunities where I could use my knowledge and make a living while traveling.
+After 7 years, I needed a change of scenery career-wise, but I also wanted to travel more freely.
+So, I started exploring other opportunities to use my knowledge and make a living while traveling.

 That is when my first blog Boundless Roads was born.
 I was setting off for an incredible adventure, at the age of 45.

-I realized that was a bold move because those are decisions of a 20 ys old that has nothing to lose and could always go back and reinvent herself.
-But at 45 I was called crazy by most people, including my parents.
+I realized that was a bold move because those are decisions of a 20-year-old who has nothing to lose and could always go back and reinvent herself.
+But at 45, most people, including my parents, called me crazy.

-But that was what I wanted and I was sure that somehow I would have figured things out eventually.
+But that was what I wanted, and I was sure that somehow, I would figure things out eventually.
 I started to write on Boundless Roads about my experiences on the road.

-I ended up traveling around Mexico for almost a year before leaving for South America, a trip that I have never finished, for many reasons (but I will go back to it).
+I traveled around Mexico for almost a year before leaving for South America, a trip I have never finished for many reasons (but I will go back to it).

 My blog wasn’t my source of income at the beginning so I picked up some online writing gigs and I was mainly living on my savings, until 2020 when I finally understood how to make it work and Boundless Roads became my full-time job (Eureka!!!) while I was traveling between Guatemala and Mexico.